Jan Pieter van Suchtelen

-Jan Pieter van Suchtelen, Count of Liikkala, Pyotr Kornilovich Suchtelen/Sukhtelen (2 August 1751, in Grave - 6 January 1836, in Stockholm), was born in the Netherlands, and was a general in the Russian army during the Russo-Swedish War (1808–1809).
+Jan Pieter van Suchtelen, Count of Liikkala, Pyotr Kornilovich Suchtelen/Sukhtelen (2 August 1751, in Grave - 6 January 1836, in Stockholm), was a Dutch-born general in the Russian army and diplomat who became best known in Finland as the commander of the siege of Sveaborg during the Russo-Swedish War (1808–1809), and in Sweden as Russian minister to Stockholm from 1810 until his death.
 In 1812 Suchtelen was the plenipotentiary for Russian Emperor Alexander I in Örebro where he negotiated and signed the Treaty of Örebro which brought to an end the Anglo-Russian War (1807–1812).
 In that treaty his titles included "general of engineers, quarter-master general, [and] member of the council of state".

 He was active as military engineer.
+He established a preliminary project of the Modlin Fortress, near Warsaw, when Russia captured this area after the third partition of Poland.

+Military career

-He established a preliminary project of the Modlin fortress, near Warsaw, when Russia captured this area after the third partition of Poland.
+Since 1783 he actively worked in Russia, having been summoned by Catherine II to develop the Russian engineering corps.
+He was active as a military engineer and established a preliminary project of the Modlin Fortress, near Warsaw, when Russia captured this area after the third partition of Poland.

-Since 1783 he actively worked in Russia.
 For his project of Staro-Kalinkin Bridge in St Petersburg he was promoted to the rank of colonel.

+Siege of Sveaborg

+During the Russo-Swedish War (1808–1809), van Suchtelen served as quartermaster general of the Russian army in Finland.
+The decisive confrontation took place in the spring of 1808 between van Suchtelen, who directed the siege of Sveaborg, and the fortress's Swedish commander, Vice Admiral Carl Olof Cronstedt.
+The capitulation of Sveaborg — the great sea fortress outside Helsinki — has been described as close to a mystery.
+In the account of the war that van Suchtelen wrote in the 1820s he revealed no details about the negotiations or any possible political arrangements, noting only that Admiral Cronstedt represented the wrong branch of the armed forces and had conducted the defence as if commanding a warship, and that the most important cause was Cronstedt's uncertain and indecisive nature.
+The forceful and charismatic van Suchtelen apparently came close to hypnotising Cronstedt into signing an agreement whereby the fortress would capitulate after a month's ceasefire on 3 May 1808.
+This hastened the end of the war and the Treaty of Fredrikshamn of 1809.